netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-anthos.md

-# Deploy the Citrix ingress controller in Anthos
+# Deploy the Netscaler ingress controller in Anthos

 [Anthos](https://cloud.google.com/anthos) is a hybrid and multi cloud platform that lets you run your applications on existing on-prem hardware or in the public cloud.
 It provides a consistent development and operation experience for cloud and on-premises environments.

-The Citrix ingress controller can be deployed in Anthos GKE on-premises using the following deployment modes:
+The Netscaler ingress controller can be deployed in Anthos GKE on-premises using the following deployment modes:

 - Exposing Netscaler CPX with the sidecar ingress controller as a service of type `LoadBalancer`.
 - Dual-tier Ingress deployment